A-Z of waste

 Which bin?
 Place a Service Now (staff only) request to have unwanted furniture collected for reuse More information Furniture and Equipment Reuse Service -

 Type of glass waste Which bin?
-Bottles and jars Recycling broken glass Wrap in paper and put in landfill -
+Bottles and jars Recycling Broken glass Wrap in paper and put in landfill -

 Hard waste includes scrap metal and broken or damaged furniture and equipment that can no longer be used.